 What Is Microsoft Copilot?

-Microsoft Copilot is a powerful AI tool that uses large language models (LLMs) to understand natural language and generate high-quality text based on your input.
+Microsoft Copilot is a powerful Artificial Intelligence (AI) tool that uses large language models (LLMs) to understand natural language and generate high-quality text based on your input.
 LLMs are trained on billions of words from various sources and domains, such as books, news articles, social media posts, etc., and they can learn from any kind of text data.

-But what makes Microsoft Copilot unique is that it also uses your data in the Microsoft Graph and your Microsoft 365, which is a network of information that connects your calendar, emails, chats, documents, meetings and more.
+But what makes Microsoft Copilot for Microsoft 365 unique is that it also uses your data in the Microsoft Graph and your Microsoft 365, which is a network of information that connects your calendar, emails, chats, documents, meetings and more.
 This means that Microsoft Copilot can tailor its suggestions to your context, preferences and goals.
 Think about using ChatGPT WITH your enterprise data.
-Think of it as “business chat.”
+Think of it as “business chat”.

 • If you need to write an email to a colleague about a project update, Microsoft Copilot can scan your previous emails with that person, your project documents and your calendar events to generate a personalized and relevant email draft for you.